A day in the life of a Sanky intern

 Social media: This is deceptively self-explanatory.
 The key to any fundraising campaign is optimally utilizing social media platforms such as Facebook, Instagram and Twitter.
 Whether that means posting and boosting content to different accounts at the request of a nonprofit, or monitoring just how much those clicks are costing, it’s a process I can assist with from all angles.

 SEM: Search Engine Marketing is also very important.
-Working with Bing AdCenter and Google AdWords might be something I do on a given day.
+Working with Bing AdCenter and Google Ads might be something I do on a given day.

 Data: I like to classify this as everything else, all the charts and graphs and numbers that let us know what’s going well and what could use some improvement.
 It’s the grey area of my day, in the most fascinating way possible.